KaareI/Chatbot/README.md

 6. Access chatbot in your browser at http://localhost:3000.

-"Experiencing difficulty accessing your React application at localhost:3000?
+Experiencing difficulty accessing your React application at localhost:3000?
 Here are some troubleshooting steps:

 * Try loading on incognito tab.
 * Restart the Docker container.